 Sulema undertakes all aspects of domestic and international family law including child abduction, child custody and the financial consequences of divorce and separation.
 She also acts for the victims of forced marriages, abandoned spouses and honour based violence.
 She has acted in several reported cases in superior courts in both England and Pakistan.
-Sulema is a specialist in Pakistani family law and has provided expert reports to courts across jurisdictions.
+As an expert in Pakistani family law she regularly provides Expert Reports to courts across jurisdictions.

 Sulema graduated from Cambridge University in 2003.
 She completed her training contract and qualification at magic circle law firm, Freshfields Bruckhaus Deringer, before transferring into family law in 2010.

-Sulema is a regular speaker at conferences and appears on television, including BBC, ITV, Pakistani media channels, the radio and in the press.
+Sulema is a regular speaker at conferences and regularly appears on television (including BBC, ITV and Pakistani media channels), the radio and in the press.
 She has both written and been featured in articles for newspapers (including the Sunday Times, Dawn Newspaper, the News on Sunday) and journals on legal topics in Pakistan and in the United Kingdom.
-She was described as an "unsung hero" by Newsweek Pakistan.

 Sulema is a visiting lecturer for “Gender and Development”, part of the MPhil course at the Centre of Development Studies, University of Cambridge.